-Displaying items by tag: Van Andel Institute
+Displaying items tagged: Van Andel Institute

 GRAND RAPIDS — The $160 million federal contract to produce a COVID-19 vaccine when it’s ready elevates Grand River Aseptic Manufacturing Inc. into what Tom Ross calls the “big leagues.”